-Students wishing to be admitted into the Communication major must first be accepted into either the College of Arts & Science or the College of Liberal & Professional Studies.
+Students wishing to be admitted into the Communication major must first be accepted into the College of Arts & Science.
 While the School of Arts & Science formally confers the B.A. in Communication, Annenberg faculty design the major’s curriculum, teach the Communication courses and admit students into the major.

 We welcome visitors to meet virtually with Alison Feather, Director of Student Services and Registrar, who provides academic advising for both prospective and admitted Communication majors.
 Appointments may be made by email.

 Penn Students Interested in the Communication Major